AlfredoCatalano/e2e/sme-verticals/readme-sme-verticals-horizontals.md

 In the day to day work, there is a clear overlap between verticals & horizontals - a team implementing a CRM tool for an energy supplier will usually consist of consultants from the CRM service line & consultants from the Utilities practice.

-Subject Matter Experts are true leaders in their industry with a command of a full spectrum of industry channels and disciplines.
+Subject Matter Experts (SMEs) are true leaders in their industry with a command of a full spectrum of industry channels and disciplines.